 The book traces her journey in an old pickup truck and tiny camper though 12,000 miles and 18 states.
 From the ranches of Montana to the Native reservations of North Dakota, from the urban cores of Chicago and Detroit to the coalfields of Kentucky, she met and interviewed people who are ordinary and extraordinary—people who stopped a giant coal mine, brought urban farming into the heart of Chicago, worked to move Greensboro’s beyond its legacy of racism, and are bringing about a cooperative renaissance.

-Her conclusion: The connections we each have to our physical and ecological place, and to one another in community, are where we find our power and our best hopes for change.
+Her conclusion: The connection to one another and to the natural world is where we find our power — and our best hopes for change.

 “Looking for hope?
 Here’s where to find it.
 An inspiring account of the grassroots leaders throughout the United States who are confronting racism, the climate crisis, and poverty.”